Skip to content

 Section titled “Prevention of recurrence with antioxidants”

 There is a case report of a 60-year-old man with idiopathic recurrent episcleritis who had no recurrence for 7 months after starting oral vitamin C 500 mg/day 2).
 Vitamin C is a potent antioxidant, and it has been suggested that it may suppress inflammation in ocular tissues by reducing oxidative stress.
 Ocular tissues are known to be highly dependent on the antioxidant system, with retinal vitamin C concentrations reaching about 20 times those in plasma, and supplementation with vitamin C and other antioxidant nutrients may be a candidate strategy for recurrence prevention 2).
 However, controlled case-control studies and clinical trials are needed to establish efficacy 2).
-At present, it remains at the stage of being considered adjunctively in cases with severe recurrent symptoms or with underlying dry eye or chronic ocular surface inflammation.
+At present, it remains at the stage of being considered adjunctively in cases with severe recurrent symptoms or underlying dry eye and chronic ocular surface inflammation.

 Importance of ocular findings in early diagnosis of systemic vasculitis